Milestones in the history of JUWI

 For even more good energy

-In 2016 JUWI realizes its largest solar plant to date in the company history: the 86 MW Sonnedix Prieska solar plant in South Africa.
-In 2018, a 135-megawatt solar project in India breaks this company record.
+In 2018, the previous majority owner, Mannheim-based MVV Energie AG, takes over 100 percent of the shares in JUWI.
+A further important impulse for the expansion of renewable energies.
+In the same year, a 135-megawatt solar project in India breaks this company record.
 JUWI also sets new standards in Australia where the largest solar off-grid project in the world is built in the Australian outback.
 The 10.6 MW solar plant, which is built to supply power for a mine, also holds a 6 MW battery storage.
 Many more utility-scale solar plants are realized in the US, South-East-Asia, Japan and in Turkey.

 A focus on core business